Things to do in and around Vauxhall, Kennington & the Oval

 In 1952, the newly completed Stockwell Bus Garage had Europe's largest unsupported roof span.
 The garage could originally house 200 buses, required at a time when the last trams were being replaced by buses.
 There was a steel shortage at the time, so concrete was used for the roof structure instead of the steel girder structure that had previously been the norm.
 At Stockwell, the opportunity was taken to create a bravura piece of reinforced concrete design, building a formerly residential site cleared by the Blitz.

 Lambeth Palace, next to Lambeth Bridge dates back to the 1200s.
-But it is usually only open during Open House Weekend (see Free Events: September, below.) or for the Lambeth Parish Fete (Gardens only) in June.
+But it is usually only open during Open House Weekend every September, or for the Lambeth Parish Fete (Gardens only) in June.

 St George's Roman Catholic Cathedral in Lambeth Road SE1, is a Pugin masterpiece re-built after war damage.